 Here are a few laws to learn more about so your company can send emails the right way:

-Finally, it’s critical to monitor your email metrics closely.
+It’s critical to monitor your email metrics closely.
 Tracking bounce and deliverability rates and other important metrics like click and reply rates can help you gauge whether your marketing strategy is working so you can optimize your efforts.

 With the right CRM and email marketing platform, you’ll be able to:

-Committing too many spam email infractions will ultimately end a sender on an email blacklist, which is about as bad as it sounds.
+Committing too many spam email infractions will ultimately land a sender on an email blacklist, which is about as bad as it sounds.
 Domains that have been blacklisted will find that their emails are undeliverable, and/or automatically end up in recipients’ spam folders no matter what.

-Some consider this the coup de grace for salespeople and marketers who send emails for a living.
+Some consider this the coup de grâce for salespeople and marketers who send emails for a living.

 A blacklist is a list compiled by third-party data security organizations (like Barracuda) that specialize in monitoring and compiling email records, and is meant to be an up-to-date account of the reputations of various email senders.